 Who decides the quality benchmark for a cancer centre?

-I did an exercise for Punjab, and we evaluated some cancer centres to see whether they are fit to be cancer centres.
-Additionally, we closed some centres that did not meet the necessary standards.
+We did an exercise for the Punjab CM in 2012-2013, and evaluated the cancer centres in the state to see if they should treat cancer patients.
+I chaired that committee and did give strict recommendations to some centres and closed those that did not meet the necessary minimum standards.
 I believe that every state in India needs to undertake similar evaluations.
-For a centre to be called a cancer centre, they must publish outcomes.
-They must have a registry.
-They must actually have a survivorship plan.
-They must have a palliative care plan.
-They must have a preventive oncology plan.
+For a centre to be called a cancer centre, they must have certain minimum criteria for infrastructure, expertise, and outcomes (and be part of the national cancer registry, have a cancer survivorship plan, palliative care, and focus on preventive oncology).
 Furthermore, simply administering radiotherapy or chemotherapy alone does not constitute cancer care.
 Once again, it is important to emphasise that cancer care requires a multidisciplinary effort.
-There are patients who require comprehensive care.
-Some patients may just need surgery and radiotherapy.
-So I think it is our duty to provide the patient unbiased care.
+So I think it is our duty to provide the patient unbiased care which can only come from MDT discussions.
+Shared decision-making: keeping patient preferences in mind is critical to this.
 Additionally, research must be integrated with patient care.
 Every cancer centre must strive for research.
-So service, education, and research—all three have to be delivered in the cancer centre.
+So service, education, and research—all three have to be delivered in the cancer centre as three core pillars.

 What makes Balco Medical Centre unique in delivering world-class, affordable, and preventive cancer care for all?